User interface

 Context menu for multiple objects

-When multiple diagram objects are selected and there is no active command, the context menu contains the following commands.
+When multiple diagram objects are selected and there is no active command, the context menu includes the following commands.

 Command